* Dollar up on Italy deadlock and before U.S. spending cuts

 Italian bonds pared recent losses on reduced worries about the country's political deadlock, helping to whet the appetite for riskier assets such as stocks, oil and other commodities.

-A drop in new claims for jobless benefits last week and a sharp rise in factory activity in the Midwest in February added recent data that suggests an improving U.S. economy early this year.
+A drop in new U.S. claims for jobless benefits last week and a sharp rise in factory activity in the Midwest in February added to recent data that suggests the U.S. economy is improving.

-The U.S. Commerce Department said gross domestic product rose 0.1 percent in the fourth quarter - reversing a previous reading showing a contraction, but less than a 0.5 percent gain forecast by analysts in a Reuters poll.
-Investors, however, ignored the GDP data on anemic growth.
+The U.S. Commerce Department said gross domestic product rose 0.1 percent in the fourth quarter - reversing a previous reading showing a contraction, but less than the 0.5 percent gain forecast by analysts in a Reuters poll.

 "The jobless claims continue to show further signs of improvement in the labor market.
 It's encouraging," said Andrew Wilkinson, chief economic strategist at Miller Tabak & Co.
 LLC in New York.